-Rule 10 of the CAR Rules of Operation requires CAR to conduct periodic audits of SCs claims including policies reinsured in the Plan and voluntarily written as specified in G.L. c.175 §113H.
-To satisfy this rule CAR conducts claim examinations to evaluate the effectiveness of claim handling in meeting industry best practices as well as compliance with the Performance Standards and NAIC Standards.
-Procedures for the examination are based on the NAIC Market Conduct Examiners Handbook Chapter VIII - Claims and are further defined in the Manual of Administrative Procedures Chapter IV - Claims.
+Rule 10 of the CAR Rules of Operation requires CAR to conduct periodic audits of SCs claims including policies ceded to CAR and voluntarily written as specified in G.L. c.175 §113H.
+To satisfy this rule CAR conducts claim examinations to evaluate the effectiveness of claim handling in meeting Industry Best Practices as well as compliance with the Performance Standards and NAIC Standards.
+Procedures for the examination are based on Chapter VIII G. of the NAIC Market Conduct Examiners Handbook and are further defined in the Manual of Administrative Procedures Chapter IV - Claims.
 The Compliance Audit Claim Questionnaire and internal documentation including, but not limited to, claim manuals, reserving and claim settlement procedures, and internal audits will be reviewed at the onset of the examination.
 The reviews are conducted using a systems application that has been built specifically for the purpose of evaluating claim handling practices and compliance with the Performance Standards.

 - B. Scope and Sample - 1.
 The SCs will be audited biennially.
 The scope of the audit includes the review of a randomly selected sample of records for the account year being evaluated from the CAR loss statistical data base. - 2.
-The sample consists of 220 claims (55 for each coverage type: Physical Damage, Property Damage, PIP and Bodily Injury) selected based on company reportings from each commercial class type.
+The sample consists of 220 claims (55 for each coverage type: Physical Damage, Property Damage, PIP and Bodily Injury) selected based on company reporting from each commercial class type.
 The audit provides for the inclusion of all types of transactions from all classifications of business.
 It allows for the extrapolation of data, provides a standard for measuring the performance of an audited company, and the comparison of one audited company to another. - 3.
 The audited company is required to supply the claim file and any other pertinent documentation supporting the company's handling of the loss.
 Ceded and voluntary claims are selected randomly in proportion to the total claim population.
 Statistical testing is completed to determine if any significant difference exists in the handling of voluntary and ceded claims.
 Each audited company is assigned an overall compliance value and a ceded compliance value.
-A penalty is assessed when the audited company does not attain an 80 percent compliance rate for the handling of ceded claims.

-CARCommercial Claims Performance StandardsAppendix ICAR Compliance Audit Claim Review ProcessRevision Date2016.05.31PagePage 2 of 4
+CARCommercial Claims Performance StandardsAppendix ICAR Compliance Audit Claim Review ProcessRevision Date2019.04.26PagePage 2 of 4